 If you’ve ever grown cannabis, you’ve probably witnessed its ability to double in height seemingly overnight.
-While it’s perfectly normal for marijuana plants to stretch, especially during flowering, it can become problematic if they grow too tall.
+While it’s perfectly normal for cannabis plants to stretch, especially during flowering, it can become problematic if they grow too tall.
 To help you get the best results from your grow, we will discuss why plants stretch and how to control the stretching of cannabis plants.

 What Is Stretching and Why Is It Bad?